 Ximene Trencavel – 23rd September 1355

-They thanked Maurice for his advice and after he had departed studied the marquetry map in greater detail.
+After Maurice had departed they studied the marquetry map in greater detail.
 John crouched down and crooked his neck so that he was looking across the marquetry map.

 Ximene also crouched and edged John out of the way.
 ‘Yes, yes, I see what you mean.
 The map is incredibly accurate, looked at from this angle the hills look exactly as they are when we are out riding.’

 They were pushing against each other to get the best view.
 John moved to one side and then stood up.
 ‘It would be better to get this map to somewhere there is better light.

-Whilst lifting the map up the stairs John noticed some writing on the back of the board.
+John noticed some writing on the back of the board.
 He told Ximene about his discovery.
-They leaned the map against the wall.
+They leaned the map against the wall with it’s base exposed.
 On vellum glued to the back of the board, there seemed to be a title and at least two sentences beneath.
 They were indistinct and in a language John did not recognise.

 Ximeme screwed up her eyes, ‘The words are difficult to read, but I do know that it is Occitan.’

 She paused considering not just the words but the translation which would inevitably have to follow.

-‘The title says “Campestre de Diu”, literally translated it means “Land Of God”.
-But I am not sure, Occitan has many subtleties, it could mean “Holy Ground.”
+‘The title says “Campestre de Diu”, literally translated it means “Land Of God”.’

 John frowned.
 ‘And the words below?’ he asked.

-Ximene apologized ‘I cannot read them all, it seems this is extremely old !’
+Ximene apologized ‘I is difficult to read, it seems this is extremely old !’